Notice: Undefined index: HTTP_REFERER in D:\CNES\index.php on line 3

 Geriatric Use

 Clinical trials of ROWASA did not include sufficient numbers of patients aged 65 years and over to determine whether they respond differently from younger patients.
-Reports from uncontrolled clinical studies and postmarketing reporting systems suggested a higher incidence of blood dyscrasias (i.e., agranulocytosis, neutropenia and pancytopenia) in patients receiving mesalamine-containing products such as ROWASA who were 65 years or older compared to younger patients, which may also be associated with ulcerative colitis, use of interacting drugs, or reduced renal function.
+Reports from uncontrolled clinical studies and postmarketing reporting systems suggested a higher incidence of blood dyscrasias (i.e., agranulocytosis, neutropenia and pancytopenia) in patients receiving mesalamine-containing products such as ROWASA who were 65 years or older compared to younger adult patients, which may also be associated with ulcerative colitis, use of interacting drugs, or reduced renal function.

-Consider monitoring complete blood cell counts and platelet counts in elderly patients during treatment with ROWASA, especially if used concomitantly with anticoagulants.
-In general, consider the greater frequency of decreased hepatic, renal, or cardiac function, and of concurrent disease or other drug therapy in elderly patients when prescribing ROWASA.
+Consider monitoring complete blood cell counts and platelet counts in patients 65 years and over during treatment with ROWASA.
+In general, consider the greater frequency of decreased hepatic, renal, or cardiac function, and of concurrent disease or other drug therapy in patients 65 years and over when prescribing ROWASA.

 Overdose Information for Rowasa

-Mesalamine absorption from the colon is limited; however, ROWASA is an aminosalicylate, and symptoms of salicylate toxicity include nausea, vomiting and abdominal pain, tachypnea, hyperpnea, tinnitus, and neurologic symptoms (headache, dizziness, confusion, seizures).
+ROWASA is an aminosalicylate, and symptoms of salicylate toxicity include nausea, vomiting and abdominal pain, tachypnea, hyperpnea, tinnitus, and neurologic symptoms (headache, dizziness, confusion, seizures).
 Severe salicylate intoxication may lead to electrolyte and blood pH imbalance and potentially to other organ (e.g., renal and liver) involvement.
-There is no specific antidote for mesalamine overdose.
-Correct fluid and electrolyte imbalance by the administration of appropriate intravenous therapy and maintain adequate renal function.

 Contraindications for Rowasa